Skip to content

 printf "What bundles are installed?\nWhat tools does the first one provide?" | nb

-You have one bundle installed: @nimblebraininc/bash.
+You have one bundle installed: @nimblebraininc/granola.

 Use --json to get structured output.
 Each response is a single JSON object per line: